 The Queen Sirikit Botanic Gardens are situated in the scenic mountain forests of Mae Rim.
 The gardens feature impressive botanical diversity.
 Travelling further up the mountain from the botanic gardens, you can reach Doi Mon Jam – site of the Mong Nong Hoi village, and the Nong Hoi Royal Project.

-Chiang Mai Animal Encounters.
+Chiang Mai Elephant Camps

 Most visitors to Chiang Mai are eager to see our famous Asian Elephants, and we have many camps to choose from.
 Our comprehensive guide to Chiang Mai Elephant Camps will help you decide which one is best for you.